-Ale Pedergnana is in her fourth year as an assistant coach of the Navy women's tennis team.
+Ale Pedergnana is in her sixth year as an assistant coach of the Navy women's tennis team.

-On the court, Pedergnana has helped Navy to a 35-14 overall record during the program's first two years, a 5-1 Patriot League regular-season mark and an appearance in the Patriot League Tournament finals in just the program's second varsity season.
+On the court, Pedergnana has helped Navy to an 80-22 overall record during the program's first four competitive years, a 13-2 Patriot League regular-season mark and an appearance in the Patriot League Tournament finals in each of the last three years.

-Pedergnana has been instrumental in Navy's success over the last three years, serving as a dynamic recruiter and helping Navy land a pair of highly-regarded classes according to TennisRecruiting.net(.)
+Pedergnana has been instrumental in Navy's success over the last five years, serving as a dynamic recruiter and helping Navy land several highly-regarded classes according to TennisRecruiting.net(.)
 She played a vital role in Navy's second class, which was ranked as the 25th-best mid-major recruiting class in the country.
-Last year's class earned honorable mention recognition.
+The last two classes earned mid-major honorable mention recognition.

-Pedergnana joined Puryear as they led Navy through the transition from becoming a club power to a force on the Patriot League level.
+Pedergnana joined head coach Keith Puryear as they led Navy through the transition from becoming a club power to a force on the Patriot League level.

 Pedergnana became an assistant coach at UMBC in the fall of 2006 after four outstanding years on the courts for the Retrievers.
 The duo of Puryear and Pedergnana earned America East Coaching Staff of the Year honors for both men's and women's tennis in the 2006-07 campaigns after leading the men's team to their first America East Championship and the women's team to the conference finals.